 Although Closer is the essential model of deliberate cool, this attractive sleeve concept also meets some of the criterion in so far as it is presented as a strong yet restrained artistic statement.
 The combined effect of the post-impressionistic painting and copper plate font is one of mature sophistication and it very effectively qualifies the 'cool' yet sensual quality of the album itself.
 The title may allude to a piece by the American minimalist composer Steve Reich whose work is supposed to have inspired some of ACRs minimalist contrapuntal dance music.

-9) FAC75 New Order's Power Corruption and Lies cover (c1983) represents something of a logical conclusion for the deliberate cool style.
+FAC75 New Order's Power Corruption and Lies cover (c1983) represents something of a logical conclusion for the deliberate cool style

 Another very famous Peter Saville creation.
-The industrial/technical lexicon is once again addressed by the colour coding strip (top right) some claim this spells FAC75 in the esoteric alpha/numeric 'bogbins' colour coding system familiar to BBC and telecoms technicians, it's almost a visual incongruity.
+The industrial/technical lexicon is once again addressed by the colour coding strip (top right) some claim this spells FAC75 in the esoteric alpha/numeric 'bogbins' colour coding system familiar to BBC and telecoms technicians or a print calibration reference, it's almost a visual incongruity.
 This cover appears in just about every top sleeve design compilation list and often in the top 10.
 It's also something of a classic embodiment of Factory's daring and artistic sense of paradox to package this classic "lads band" in such an evidently whimsical and colourful way.